Code-Institute-Submissions/TheGame/README.md

 During the process of creating, after over 50 hours spent on it, I've realized that my JavaScript (and, especially outsourced APIs) uderstanding wasn't good enough to perform that task.
-After the moment of panic, when I considered abandoning the whole course, if I can't learn anything here, I started new a project, which I have a pleasure to present here.
+After the moment of panic, when I considered abandoning the whole course, if I can't learn anything here, I started a new project, which I have a pleasure to present here.

-The main purpose of *TheGame*, from my perspective, was to help me to understand how JavaScript works.
+The main purpose of *TheGame*, from my perspective, was to help me to understand how JavaScript works and to practice coding in that language.
 I'm still far from being perfect at it, but I'm sure I am in a different place, than I was a week ago.
 <br>As the date of my submission was coming closer, I worked under strong pressure of time.
 I'm quite proud of what I was able to do in such a short time, while still doing my full-time job as a key worker, considering that it's my first project containing custom JavaScript.